Brucio1/Tetris/README.md

 <kbd>&#8595;</kbd> - move the piece down

 # Installation
-- Python 3.6 or below
+- Python 3.X
 - Pygame
 - Numpy

-To run the game on your local machine, simply download the tetris.py file run the program.
+To run the game on your local machine, simply download the tetris.py file and run the program.
 ```bash
 python3 tetris.py
 ```